jedawson04/Applied-Machine-Learning-Homeworks/hw2/hw2-README.md

 b.
 Based on your answer to Question 7a, what conclusions can you draw about the usefulness of training more than one tree in a random forest?

 More trees allows us to water down any inconsistencies that might be present in a single tree.
-In each case this should give us more accurate predictions because averaging the results of multiple trees will minimize the random error in a given tree.
+In each case, this should give us more accurate predictions because averaging the results of multiple trees will reduce stochastic error in a given tree.

 #### Question 8

 Using a seed of 1234, a training percentage of 0.75, and each of the numbers of trees in [10, 20, 30, 40, 50, 60, 70, 80, 90, 100], train a random forest for only the mnist1000.csv data set.
 Plot the accuracies of the forest as a line chart, with number of trees as the x-axis and accuracy as the y-axis.
 Upload your line chart to GitHub as an image file.

-**Line charts are 'Q8_line_plot' and 'Q8_line_plot_scaled'**
+**Line charts seen in '../Figures/hw2-figures/Q8_line_plot' and '../Figures/hw2-figures/Q8_line_plot_scaled'**

 a.
 What trend do you observe?